ArdWang/NEWCONCEPTENGLISH2/README.md

 Captain Ben Fawectt has bought a small Swiss aeroplane and he use it as a taxi.
 It is called a 'Pilatus Porter'.
 It can not only carry seven passengers but can land anywhere.
 Captain Fawcett has taken passengers to many strange places.
 He refused to fly a businessman to Rockall.
 The journey was too dangerous.

+#### Lesson30 Football and polo?

+The writer sitting by the river last Sunday.
+Some children were playing games nearby.
+Suddenly, one of the children kicked a boll very hard and it went towards a passing boat.
+The man in the boat neither see the ball nor hear people shouting.
+The ball hit the man and the children had all run away.
+However the man wasn't angry and he threw the ball back to bank.